-- 2.6 In all but one case the site allocations are expected to be retail led mixed-use schemes which include an appropriate residential capacity.
-This is to ensure that the development of allocated sites make the fullest possible contribution to town centre vitality and viability, and to make efficient use of previously developed land in accordance with the Borough's spatial strategy. - 2.7 The National Planning Policy Framework also requires local planning authorities to define the extent of town centres and primary shopping areas, based on a clear definition of primary and secondary frontages as a basis for setting policies for town centre uses.
+- 2.5 The Area Action Plan will allocate sites for further major comparison goods development in Harrow town centre.
+This Site Allocations Local Plan allocates a further four sites for retail development in or on the edge of district centres, and identifies one other site with potential retail capacity on an edge of centre site(4), to ensure that there is a selection of suitable sites available to accommodate any further convenience goods floorspace and to provide for any new, non-major comparison goods floorspace outside of Harrow town centre.
+The selection of sites has been informed by the Retail Study assessment of site availability and suitability, and by consultation.
+Only those sites considered to have good or reasonable development prospects have been included, to ensure that allocated sites are deliverable.
+The Development Management Policies Local Plan sets out criteria for a sequential approach to site selection, ensuring that those sites allocated and any windfall sites within town centres are given preference to those that are allocated or which come forward on edge of centre sites.
+In accordance with the NPPF, the Development Management Policies Local Plan also sets policy criteria for proposals that cannot be accommodated in or adjacent to town centres. - In all but one case the site allocations are expected to be retail led mixed-use schemes which include an appropriate residential capacity.
+This is to ensure that the development of allocated sites make the fullest possible contribution to town centre vitality and viability, and to make efficient use of previously developed land in accordance with the Borough's spatial strategy. - The National Planning Policy Framework also requires local planning authorities to define the extent of town centres and primary shopping areas, based on a clear definition of primary and secondary frontages as a basis for setting policies for town centre uses.
 Harrow's Retail Study does not identify a need for any town centre boundary revisions but does recommend a small number of changes to the extent of primary and secondary frontages in selected centres.
-These changes will be given effect through this DPD and amendments made accordingly to the adopted Policies Map. - 2.8 Primary shopping areas are a new designation in Harrow, and these are designated for Harrow town centre and the district centre of Wealdstone (to be allocated as part of the Area Action Plan for Harrow and Wealdstone), and the district centres of South Harrow, Rayners Lane, Pinner and Stanmore.
+These changes will be given effect through this Local Plan and amendments made accordingly to the adopted Policies Map. - designation in Harrow, and these are designated for Harrow town centre and the district centre of Wealdstone (to be allocated as part of the Area Action Plan for Harrow and Wealdstone), and the district centres of South Harrow, Rayners Lane, Pinner and Stanmore.
 The role and function of other centres is considered to be predominantly retail focused, with little or no presence of other main town centre uses forming significant identifiable areas beyond the main shopping frontages.
-Therefore, in these centres, it is not considered necessary to identify a primary shopping area. - 2.9 Appendix B of the Harrow Core Strategy identifies 31 neighbourhood parades outside of the Harrow & Wealdstone Intensification Area.
-The geographical extent of these neighbourhood parades will be defined in this DPD and shown on the adopted Policies Map. - 2.10 The Development Management Policies DPD sets out the policies applicable to town centres, primary and secondary frontages, primary shopping areas (where relevant) and to neighbourhood parades.
+Therefore, in these centres, it is not considered necessary to identify a primary shopping area. - Appendix B of the Harrow Core Strategy identifies 31 neighbourhood parades outside of the Harrow & Wealdstone Intensification Area.
+The geographical extent of these neighbourhood parades will be defined in this Local Plan and shown on the adopted Policies Map. - 2.10 The Development Management Policies Local Plan sets out the policies applicable to town centres, primary and secondary frontages, primary shopping areas (where relevant) and to neighbourhood parades.